 I know that when I was younger and I picked up a James Baldwin novel, that it changed my life.
 I didn’t feel like a freak anymore.
 I didn’t feel crazy.
 Suddenly through his work I had community.
 If my work does that for someone, then I’m happy.

 In 2014 you were quoted saying that "being gay in South Africa can be life threatening", do you feel that much has changed since then?
-And do you think that South Africa is becoming more accepting of the LGBT community?
+And do you think that South Africa is becoming more accepting of the LGBTQ community?

 It’s one thing to have a liberal constitution, and another to put in the effort to make sure the population unlearns a lot of bullshit that it was taught about things.